Finimpact

 Startup business loans can help finance initial investments in equipment, inventory, and staff.
 They can also help you establish a good credit history and lay the groundwork for expansion.

 To secure a startup business loan, you’ll need a business plan, expense sheet, and financial projections.
-Lenders will use these along with factors like your personal credit score to determine whether to give you a loan.
+Lenders will use these and factors like your personal credit score to determine whether to give you a loan.

-Keep in mind that you’ll need to find a lender who specializes in loans for startups or doesn’t have a time-in-business requirement in order to qualify.
+Keep in mind that you’ll need to find a lender who specializes in loans for startups or doesn’t have a time-in-business requirement to qualify.
 Consider banks, credit unions, and online lenders.

 Types of Startup Business Loans